US Tariffs on Scotch Whisky

 We expect the damage to our industry to mirror the damage caused to exports of American whiskies to Europe since the EU imposed a 25% tariff in July 2018.
 That tariff has done nothing other than damage an industry very similar to, and closely linked with, our own.
 Alongside American whiskey companies, we have called on the UK, US and EU governments for many months now to find a negotiated solution to the trade disputes that have given rise to these tit-for-tat tariffs, and to ensure that duty-free trade can resume between the UK and the US to the benefit of whisky producers, their employees, the communities we work in, and consumers everywhere.

 We now need the UK and Scottish governments to work together to ensure distillers can weather the storm.
-We want them to consider a range of support to the industry, including reducing the UK tax burden on Scotch Whisky in a new Budget.
-This will provide an important lifeline while efforts continue to remove the tariffs.
+We want them to consider a range of support to the industry, including reducing the UK tax burden on Scotch Whisky.

 Despite multiple pressures on the UK government, including Brexit, this issue must not fade from the minds of Ministers.
 Scotch Whisky has long been a standout export success.
 This is now at risk if government strategy does not urgently use all the powers at its disposal to remove these damaging tariffs.